 No, we can't send you the script as we don't own the rights to it.
 You'll have to contact the licensee.

 As for the video, we also can't release it, as it is for archival purposes only.
 But here is a low quality version of our production's trailer:

-The only audio recording that has been officially released is Tom Waits' own album of the songs that was released by Island Records in 1993 on CD, cassette and vinyl.
-It is also available on iTunes.
+The only audio recording that has been officially released is Tom Waits' own album of the songs that was released by Island Records in 1993 on CD, cassette, vinyl and most streaming services.